-The CSE Institute and Survivor Leader Christine Stark are seeking personal narrative essays as well as analytical articles on the global sex industry to compile an international anthology on the global sex industry entitled, “Looking Forward, Looking Back: An international anthology on the global sex industry.”
-Submissions are due prior to May 2020.
+The CSE Institute and Survivor Leader Christine Stark are seeking personal narrative essays as well as analytical articles on the global sex industry to compile an international anthology entitled, “Looking Forward, Looking Back: An international anthology on the global sex industry.”
+Submissions are due November 1, 2019.

 We are looking for submissions that include personal narrative essays or analytical articles.
 Personal narrative essays can be written by those who have survived the sex industry as well as those who have organized to expose and end the sex industry or otherwise worked as direct service providers.
 For some, these categories overlap.
 If you are a survivor who has also organized and/or provided direct service, we encourage you to write about being both a survivor as well as providing direct services to those exiting the sex industry.
 Questions to consider: What happened?
 What were your experiences?
 Where and from whom have you found support and strength?
 When and where did your involvement begin?
 Why did you become involved with this issue?
 How have you been treated by others for being a survivor and/or doing this work?